Fawley branch line

-A proposal exists to reopen the line with two stations at Marchwood & Hythe.
+A proposal to reopen the line to passengers with two stations at Marchwood and Hythe and trains to Southampton Central was first made in 2009 and was incorporated into the plans for the Restoring Your Railway fund.
+The fund was cancelled in September 2024, resulting in the proposal for restoring passenger services being scrapped as a result.

 History

 Authorised in 1903, after some years of trying, the line was built under the Light Railways Act 1896 as the Totton, Hythe and Fawley Light Railway and opened on 20 July 1925.
 It begins at South West Main Line at Totton, west of Southampton, where Bournemouth-bound trains run parallel with the branch for 1 mi before curving away to the south.

-The passenger service served Marchwood,Hythe, and Fawley.
+The passenger service served Marchwood, Hythe, and Fawley.
 Between Hythe and Fawley there was a Hardley Halt which opened for workmen in 1958 and closed in 1965.
-Operated by steam trains, then the 'Hampshire' diesel-electric multiple units, the service was withdrawn on 14 February 1966.
+Operated by steam trains, then the Hampshire' diesel-electric multiple units, the service was withdrawn on 14 February 1966.

 At first, traffic was light but they subsequently expanded when the then largest oil refinery in Britain opened at Fawley in the 1920s.
 The line became part of the British Railways (Southern Region) following nationalisation in 1948.
 The first station to be closed was Hardley Halt on 5 April 1965, followed by Marchwood, Hythe and Fawley on 14 February 1966.
 The line was then only used by freight from Marchwood Military Port and Fawley Refinery until 2016.